 Last Saturday, walking the hills, my friend had told me about choosing totems for the different members of her family.
-And how one of the other women in the group said, “You know, don’t take this wrong, but have you ever seen a female elk – they’re so – "
+And how one of the other women in her group said, “You know, don’t take this wrong, but have you ever seen a female elk – they’re so – "

 “Awkward?” my friend had said, retelling the story to me.

 “No," her other friend had answered, "kind of humble and majestic at the same time.
 I think you’re a female elk.”

 My friend is underwhelmed and would rather be a bird.

 “I would rather a raptor of some kind.”

 Now it is the next Saturday and my friend and I meet again on the road, greeting each other in puffs of frosty steam, our faces rosy with the cold as we turn together to tackle the 6-mile loop of hills around the fairgrounds.
 We come to the topic of totems again.

 “Don’t worry,” she teases.
 “It’s not as pagan as it sounds.
 I don’t think it will keep you out of heaven.”